 Customers using existing RACF databases should continue with step 6.4, "Task 2.
-Upgrade the Database Templates" after setting up the RACF databases for sharing.
+Upgrade the Database Templates" on page 24 after setting up the RACF databases for sharing.

 Customers doing new installations and not sharing the RACF databases should skip to step 6.5, "Task 3.
-Prepare to Update RACF with Existing CP Directory Data" on page 25.
+Prepare to Update RACF with Existing CP Directory Data" on page 28.